AktinuyGomes/AktinuyGomes/README.md

 - 👋 Hi, I’m @AktinuyGomes
 - 👀 I’m interested in future
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, computer science and much more

 <!---
 AktinuyGomes/AktinuyGomes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.